 I learned of “The Troubles” by happenstance.
 In high school, I read a book called The Pilot’s Wife by Anita Shreve.
 From what I remember [spoiler alert], the Irish-American pilot lived a double-life as he cheated on his wife and supported the IRA.
 I remember the author fictionally intimated the deceased pilot may have felt “patriotic” in his activities.
 As I read it more than a decade ago, I don’t recall much else.

 Before this novel, I didn’t know what the IRA was and I had never heard of them.
 Like most Americans, particularly those of a certain socioeconomic class, I never learned about events during my primary and secondary education that didn’t substantively affect the United States.
 What makes this more appalling is the role of former President Bill Clinton in facilitating the Good Friday Agreement.
-You’d think someone would’ve mentioned this in school; but the construction of the American education curriculum is a story onto itself.
+You’d think someone would’ve mentioned this in school; but the construction of the American education curriculum is a story unto itself.

 That said, this book stayed with me.
 In university, I worked with a wonderful Scottish woman named Patricia.
 She was jolly and retained the thick accent of her homeland.
 Being a curious busybee, I casually walked into her office one day, and I asked her about the IRA, this book, and the portrayal of this character.
 Recognizing my unfettered juvenile ignorance, she quieted, closed the door, and whispered, “there was nothing patriotic about them, dear.
 They were terrorists, and they used to bomb us.”